Alec Gargett

 (7.0_Federal_Underfunding)

 Despite having more money coming in from minerals (per capita) than Victoria, New South Wales or the ACT, our life expectancy and incomes are lower, and South Australian government debt is almost $40 billion and forecast to rise to almost $50 billion by the end of the decade.
-This is a greater fiscal risk than federal debt since state governments do not have control of the money supply.
-It also results in a higher portion of interest leaving the state.

 A portion of this debt is due to improper spending, but cutting such spending by itself will not be adequate to address all of our crises and the debt at the same time.

-Underfunding from the federal government is largely to blame.
-The federal government gives our natural resources away to corporations without charging properly for them, fail to adequately tax billionaires and decamillionaires, and then fail to provide struggling states like South Australia with adequate funding for our desperately failing services.
-I will use the platform of state parliament to call on the federal government to fund struggling states like South Australia properly.
+The federal government gives our natural resources away to corporations without charging properly for them, fails to adequately tax billionaires and decamillionaires, and then fails to provide struggling states like South Australia with adequate funding for our desperately failing services.
+I will use the platform of State Parliament to call on the federal government to fund struggling states like South Australia properly.
 Even more importantly, voting for me will encourage other prospective independents to run at the federal election with similar policies.

 Stop giving our resource wealth away (almost) for free